roysa/local-nginx-proxy/README.md

 - In the Keychain Access app  on your Mac, select either the login or System keychain.

-- Drag the certificate file onto the Keychain Access app.
+- Drag the ca.key certificate file onto the Keychain Access app.

 - If you’re asked to provide a name and password, type the name and password for an administrator user on this computer.

+- If "This root certificate is not trusted" message is displayed, open imported certificate details and set "Always Trust" in "Trust" section

 ## Update expired certificates